 Even a thousand years after they became derelict, Roman forts were part of the landscape and were called ceaster, from which place names such as Doncaster and Lancaster were derived.
 Bewcastle is mentioned in a document written in 1272, where it is called Bothecaster.
-The second part of the name refers to the Roman fort, and anyone familiar with the Borders will recognise the first part as “bothy”.
+The second part of the name refers to the Roman fort, and anyone familiar with northern dialects will recognise the first part as “bothy”.

-The word bothy comes from an Old Norse word pronounced “booth”, from which we also get another English word meaning “temporary building”.
+The word bothy comes from an Old Norse word pronounced “booth”, from which we get another English word meaning “temporary building”.

 Bewcastle meant something like "the Roman fort where there were bothies or shielings".

 It is becoming alarmingly common to see the castle at Bewcastle referred to as "Bew Castle", as if "Bew" was the name of the mediaeval castle.
 Presumably people are assuming that if it was Bueth's castle, then the Bew part of the name must be his name, altered by the passage of time, just as the Norman castle in Newcastle is named "The New Castle".
 As the name Bewcastle refers only to the Roman fort, and the word "Bew" has no meaning as a word or a name, the mediaeval castle, being built later, should be called "Bewcastle Castle".
 (The castle was referred to as "Bewcastle castle" in 1597, and as "Bothe Castel castr" in 1379)

 It is locally known as the ‘King’s Stables’.
 (J. Collingwood Bruce)